pyinfra-dev/pyinfra/docs/modules/server.rst

 + **present**: whether the group should be present or not
 + **system**: whether to create a system group

+System users:
+    System users don't exist on BSD, so the argument is ignored for BSD targets.

 :code:`server.script`
 ~~~~~~~~~~~~~~~~~~~~~